palwxc/Matrix-Search/README.md

 ### Prerequisites

 A development environment will be needed to test this project.
-[Code::Blocks](http://www.codeblocks.org/) was used for the development of this project and is the recommended environment.
+[Code::Blocks](http://www.codeblocks.org/) was used for the development of this project.

 ### Testing

-Tests for this project can be run through the command line.
+Tests for this project can be run through the console.
 Sample inputs and outputs can be found in the files:

 ```
 sample_input.txt